-Cambria Geosciences (Cambria), based in Vancouver, have been contracted to provide support for interpretive work at Rabbit North.
+Cambria Geosciences ("Cambria"), based in Vancouver, have been contracted to provide support for interpretive work at Rabbit North.
 Cambria's mandate includes detailed re-logging of Western Magnetite and Chrysocolla Main diamond drill core, 3D modelling of drill data and 3D inversion of magnetic and regional gravity data.
-Cambria will provide a preliminary summary of work activities and interpretive report to Tower in early Q4.
-Final results of Cambria's work are pending.
-Cambria has recommended a deep penetrating IP survey be conducted over the Rabbit North property in Q4.
+Cambria provided the Company with a report of work activities, and recommendations in early Q4.
+The report included detailed descriptions of potential diamond drill ready targets and also an interpretive geological paragenesis of the Rabbit North property.
+Cambria has recommended a deep penetrating IP survey be conducted over the Rabbit North property, specifically covering the known areas of mineralization.

-During the nine months ended July 31, 2018, the Company fulfilled its obligations under the option agreement and has earned the right to acquire a 100% interest in the Rabbit North property.
+The Company fulfilled its obligations under the option agreement and has earned the right to acquire a 100% interest in the Rabbit North property in 2018.
+During the year ended October 31, 2018, the Company provided any and all outstanding reporting and maps in order to finalize the requirements for acquiring the property.